Pasek and Paul: Television

 The duo have written original music for several television shows.
-As of 2007, Pasek and Paul were writing music for the Disney Channel show Johnny and the Sprites, with songs used in six episodes and for one story in the season's premiere.
+In 2007 and 2008 Pasek and Paul wrote music for the Disney Channel show Johnny and the Sprites, with songs used in six episodes and for one story in the season's premiere.

 Their original material was featured on season 2 of NBC's Smash in 2013, and have risen to the Top 25 on the iTunes Pop Charts.

 Pasek and Paul also wrote the original song "Runnin' Home to You" performed by Grant Gustin for The Flash episode "Duet", a musical crossover between The Flash and Supergirl.
 Melissa Benoist sang it in Supergirl's "Crisis on Earth-X" crossover episode.

+They also wrote original songs for an episode of the Hulu show Only Murders in the Building, including "Look for the Light", a duet sung by Meryl Streep and Ashley Park.
+Another song, "Which of Pickwick Triplets Did It?" was written by Pasek and Paul working for the first time in collaboration with Marc Shaiman and Scott Wittman of Hairspray fame.
+The tongue-twisting patter song was performed primarily by Only Murders actor Steve Martin, and also by Matthew Broderick for one episode, followed by Martin Short.
+They won a Primetime Emmy for "Which of the Pickwick Triplets Did It?" in 2024.
+In 2025, they reunited with Shaiman and Wittman to pen "Sometimes All You Need Is a Song," for Cynthia Erivo and the Broadway Inspirational Voices to perform as the opening number of the 78th Tony Awards.